 Our resin workshops are catered for both beginners and experienced crafters.
 It’s also perfect for you to pick up a new skill or hobby!
 In our workshops, you will be learning all the basics about resin and how to create beautiful crafts that are unique to you and your style!

-Watch the colours flow or immortalize flowers in our resin workshops which can also be a great artistic addition to your home decorations!
-Despite all the hustle and bustle of life, you can also brighten up your experience with our wide range of resin colours!
+Watch the colors flow or immortalize flowers in our resin workshops which can also be a great artistic addition to your home decorations!
+Despite all the hustle and bustle of life, you can also brighten up your experience with our wide range of resin colors!

 With Epic Workshops, you will get to make a wide variety of resin crafts.

 Min 5 To Unlimited

 Take Exit B from Marymount MRT and walk towards MAPEX building.
 Proceed to the third floor via the lift and exit through 2 doors on the right to the carpark.
 We are located right at the end!

 Our artisans are highly experienced crafters who are trained to bring out the best in each participant for our resin workshops in Singapore.

 Our Resin Workshops Singapore provides a fun, hands-on introduction to the art of resin.
 Our kits have been created working in consultation with some of the most experienced and knowledgeable professionals from the resin community.
 These workshops are taught by highly experienced instructors who will guide you through each step of your project.

 Here are 5 reasons why choose us: